Storware/kodo-endpoints-manual/client/ui.md

 On this tab You can open logs folder for troubleshooting by clicking "_Open Log folder_" on bottom right corner.

 ![](../.gitbook/assets/kodosettings.png)

+{% hint style="info" %}
+Enablement or disablement encryption will delete all previous created backups!
+{% endhint %}